Changing the Clocks: How a 19th-Century Insect Enthusiast Made It Happen

 image copyrightInternet Archive and George Vernon Hudson

 In the early 1880s, teenager George Hudson was enamored with insects.
-At the age of 13, the aspiring naturalist wrote his first manuscript about insects, which he collected and drew in detail.
+At the age of 13, the aspiring naturalist wrote his first manuscript regarding insects, which he collected and drew in detail.
 By the time of his death in 1946, he had written and illustrated seven books and amassed one of the largest collections of insect specimens in New Zealand.

 But this commitment had its obstacles.
 When George started working at the post office, he faced a problem: there were more insects than he had time to hunt.